-Discovery by Type
+Discovery by Type Report in Privilege Management for Mac

 This table displays applications that have broken down by type.
 Where there is more than one application per type the + symbol allows you to expand the entry to examine each application.